freebsd/freebsd-quarterly/2020q3/releng.md

 In addition to the 12.2-RELEASE, Glen Barber of the Release Engineering Team finished work to the release build tools and scripts to prepare for the conversion from Subversion to Git for the 13.0-RELEASE cycle.
-There are no plans to merge these changes to stable branches at this time, as discussed within the Git working group, we feel such a change on a stable branch would be too intrusive to our user base as well as downstream FreeBSD consumers.
+There are no plans to merge these changes to stable branches at this time; as discussed within the Git working group, we feel such a change on a stable branch would be too intrusive to our user base as well as downstream FreeBSD consumers.
 Development snapshot builds for 13.0-CURRENT have